 This guaranteed student loan requires the student to be enrolled at least half-time (6 or more credits per semester) in coursework that applies to the student's declared program of study.
 For example, a student seeking a Psychology/Human Services degree can only receive loan funding for coursework that applies to this degree.
 Applicable courses are listed on the program planner for the year the student started the program.
 The amount of eligibility is listed on the student's Official Award Letter from the school.

-- Current students who are first time, first year borrowers must wait 30 days from the start of the semester to receive Direct Loan funding.
+- Students who are first-time, first-year borrowers must wait 30 days from the start of the semester to receive Direct Loan funding.
 Additionally, loans taken out for one semester at a time are subject to multiple disbursements.
 This means that for a single term loan, a student would receive half of the loan at the beginning of the semester and the other half at the midpoint of the semester.

 Subsidized Federal Direct Loan - 3.73% for subsidized loans first disbursed on or after July 1, 2021, and before July 1, 2022